boneitis/cryptopals/README.md

 Also living here is an attempt to keep the mind sharp.

-A brief perusal of the Cryptopals problems, alongside a coaxing claim of tractability without the hard requirement for higher mathematics, intimates potential for sweeping transfer of decades' worth of research knowledge to the wandering, prospective undertaker in just a handful of exercises, lickety split.
-This is especially so, noting that just about any other technical content I come across by Ptacek turns out to already have been neatly presented in the exercises.
+A brief perusal of the Cryptopals problems, alongside a coaxing claim of tractability without the hard requirement for higher math, intimates potential for sweeping transfer of decades' worth of research knowledge to the wandering, prospective undertaker.
+And, it dares profess to accomplish this in just a handful of exercises, lickety split.

+How credible is it?
+Surely, it must be, considering that just about any other technical content I come across by Ptacek turns out to already have been more cleanly presented in the exercises.

 So far, the experience I can best compare this to is reliving my kindergarten days playing with building blocks or, my favorite toy set in the classroom, the marble run.
 I get to work on marvelous constructions by direct, hands-on interaction with the raw bits in a playground.
 Everything plays by _my_ rules, and if something doesn't work correctly, it is _my_ own fault.
 It is a thoroughly liberating exercise of freedom.